 - 3. Enter your user name and password.

 - 4. Select a switch from the Fabric Tree and log in if necessary.

 - 5. Select Tasks > Manage > Fabric Watch.

-For information about how to configure Fabric Watch using Web Tools, refer to Chapter 9, "Fabric Watch Configuration Using Web Tools".
+For information about how to configure Fabric Watch using Web Tools, refer to Fabric Watch Configuration Using Web Tools on page 99.